lab-v2/pyreason/docs/source/tutorials/image_classifier_reasoning.rst

 This tutorial shows how to use an image classifier as input to PyReason, then reason over those predictions using logical rules.
+To learn more about the LLM used for this tutorial go to: https://huggingface.co/google/vit-base-patch16-224

 We will walk through four steps: